 Brettanomyces bruxellensis (Brett) is a major wine spoilage yeast responsible for producing volatile phenol compounds.
 These compounds; 4-ethylphenol (4-EP), 4-ethylguaiacol (4-EG) and 4-ethylcatechol (4-EC), impart characteristics described as “horsy”, “Band-Aid”, “barnyard” and “sweaty saddle”.
 Collectively these are known as “Brett character”.
 More information on mitigation and control strategies can be found in the AWRI Fact sheet – Controlling Brettanomyces during winemaking.

 In conjunction with control strategies, regular monitoring for Brett is recommended.
 Regular monitoring allows for the early detection and quantification of Brett in wine before volatile phenols can be detected sensorily.
-Affinity Labs offers numerous methods for the detection of Brett.
+Affinity Labs offers two methods for the detection of Brett.

 Methods for the detection of Brettanomyces bruxellensis